 In North Dakota, theft occurs when a person knowingly does any of the following with the intent to deprive the owner of their property or services:

-North Dakota identifies a number of specific methods of committing theft, including:
+North Dakota identifies several specific methods of committing theft, including:

 While people often associate theft with stealing cars or money, theft encompasses a broad range of conduct and not just tangible property.
 For instance, it's theft to unlawfully connect to another's TV cable line, dine and dash, or accept and keep a misdelivered package without trying to find its owner.
 Here are the definitions of property and services that can be stolen.

-An offender is guilty of a class B misdemeanor if the value of the property or services stolen is $500 or less and no other special circumstances apply (see penalties below).
-Certain circumstances, such as the use of threats or force, can lead to harsher charges and convictions.
-A class B misdemeanor carries up to 30 days in jail and a $1,500 fine.
+An offender is guilty of a class B misdemeanor if the value of the property or services stolen doesn't exceed $500 and no other special circumstances apply.
+(Certain circumstances, such as fraud or embezzlement, can lead to harsher charges and convictions.)
+Class B misdemeanors carry up to 30 days in jail and a $1,500 fine.

 The punishment for these offenses includes up to 360 days in jail and a $3,000 fine.

-Theft constitutes a class C felony when the value of the stolen property or services is $1,001 to $10,000 or if the property is any of the following:
+Theft constitutes a class C felony when the value of the stolen property or services is $1,001 to $10,000.
+Stealing property or services worth $1,000 or less can also be a class C felony if the person used threats, held a fiduciary role, or embezzled in their role of public servant, or if the property was any of the following:

 A person who commits a class C felony faces up to five years in prison and a $10,000 fine.